OLC-Bioinformatics/BaitCapture/README.md

 ## Testing the workflow

-To check if BaitCapture, Nextflow, and your container manager have been configured properly, a test run of the workflow can be performed by first cloning the GitHub repository and then running the test workflow:
+To check if BaitCapture, Nextflow, and your container manager have been configured properly, a test run of the workflow can be performed by first cloning the GitHub repository and then running the test workflow as follows:

 ```bash
 git clone https://github.com/OLC-Bioinformatics/BaitCapture